VerifyTests/Verify/docs/verify-options.md

  * `OnVerifyMismatch` is called when a received file does not match the existing verified file.

+### AutoVerify

+OnHandlers are called before AutoVerify logic being applied.
+So for example in the case of `OnVerifyMismatch`, both the received and verified file will exist at the point `OnVerifyMismatch` is called.
+Immediately after received will be used to overwrite verified.

 ### Globally

 <!-- snippet: OnStaticHandlers -->